 Moreover, all of these so-called traits–greed, selfishness, altruism, empathy–even as they might be bioculturally reinforced and developed, depend a great deal on context.
 Someone marked as greedy in one context can be quite altruistic in another.
 The values we ascribe to particular contexts can make all the difference.
-This is a further contribution of biological anthropology–questioning all those just-so stories about gender relations and domesticity, lately served up by evolutionary psychology: see Anthropology, Sex, Gender, Sexuality: Gender is a Social Construction.
+This is a further contribution of biological anthropology.
+We question all those just-so stories about gender relations and domesticity, lately served up by evolutionary psychology.
+See Anthropology, Sex, Gender, Sexuality: Gender is a Social Construction.

-Even Adam Smith, falsely enlisted by fairy-tale capitalism as the defender of self-interest, saw a buffer in the idea of sympathy, that other human beings take the role of a moral spectator (see philosopher Chris Keegan’s comment).
+Even Adam Smith, falsely enlisted by fairy-tale capitalism as the defender of self-interest, saw a buffer in the idea of sympathy.
+Other human beings take the role of a moral spectator (see philosopher Chris Keegan’s comment).
 In fact, what Adam Smith viewed as the essential human characteristic of sympathy is quite like what Hrdy describes as evolutionary empathy.

 Can anyone say that the present balance of economic and political power will be the same in 2500 as it is today?
 For example, in the year 1500 some of the most powerful and largest cities in the world existed in China, India, and Turkey.
 In the year 1000, many of the mightiest cities were located in Peru, Iraq, and Central Asia.
 In the year 500 they could be found in central Mexico, Italy, and China. . . .
 What geographic determinism can account for this?
 Is history a report card of success or failure?
 (McAnany and Yoffee, Questioning Collapse, 2010:10)

-Whereas capitalism has been dynamic for 100-200 years, archaeology shows us incredibly diverse and dynamic societies, flourishing and ebbing, sometimes over a 700-800 year span.
+Capitalism has been dynamic for 100-200 years.
+But archaeology shows us incredibly diverse and dynamic societies, flourishing and ebbing, sometimes over a 700-800 year span.

 Archaeology invites us to consider sustainability.
-As McAnany and Yoffee write, what will the balance of economic and political power be in 2500?
-Or, more pointedly, can our planet endure 500 more years of capitalist dynamism?
-At present trend–and this may already be upon us–we could be facing vast species death and massive dislocations.
-Jared Diamond was surely wrong about agriculture as the Worst Mistake in the History of the Human Race, but industrial capitalism is looking very much like the worst mistake in human history, as it continues to take us to the brink of global annihilation.
+As McAnany and Yoffee ask, what will the balance of economic and political power be in 2500?
+Or, more pointedly, can our planet endure 500 more years of capitalism?
+At present trend, we could be facing vast species death and massive dislocations.
+Jared Diamond was surely wrong about agriculture as the Worst Mistake in the History of the Human Race.
+But industrial capitalism is looking very much like the worst mistake in human history, as it continues to take us to the brink of global annihilation.

-As Questioning Collapse rightly demonstrates, we do not need to stress the Collapse of ancient societies–many of which feature remarkable long-run resilience, creativity, and non-capitalist dynamism–in order to question our present course.
+As Questioning Collapse rightly demonstrates, we do not need to stress the Collapse of ancient societies–many of which feature remarkable long-run resilience, creativity, and non-capitalist dynamism–in order to question our present trajectory.

 Cultural Anthropology: Capitalism Does Not Deliver